StevoRiskcare/VersionControl/ReadMe.txt

 before the file could be used

 FURTHER IDEAS:
-- With additional time the file could be an object.
-Units tests could check for -key errors
+With additional time the json file could be set to an object with methods for reading field.
+Units tests could check for
+	- key errors
 	- correctly parsing files